shrebox/Political-Ideology-Detection-on-Twitter/README.md

 b'OBAMA	1	0.27952755637092475	0	0.7204724436290753
 ```

-The first line of the test data is left-wing biased which is shown in the output with label 1(Right) given more weightage as compared to the label 0(Left).
+The first line of the test data is right-wing biased which is shown in the output with label 1 (Right) given more weightage as compared to the label 0 (Left).
 The second line is opposite of the first denoting the Obama being a Leftist.

 #### Classification